GIScience/gis-training-resource-center/_sources/content/Modul_5/en_qgis_modul_5_exercises.md

-# Exercises Module 5 - Intermediate GIS operations
+# Exercises for Module 5

 __🔙[Back to Homepage](/content/intro.md)__